 Consequently, the proposed project will not have an impact on the mapped FEMA floodplains.
-Most of the Preferred Alternative C alignment is located outside of the FEMA 500-year and 100year floodplain limits.
+Most of the Preferred Alternative C alignment is located outside of the FEMA 500-year and 100-year floodplain limits.
 Approximately 3,800 feet is located within the 500-year floodplain associated with Turkey Creek.
 Approximately 60 feet of the Preferred Alternative C alignment is located within the mapped 100-year floodplain.
 This portion of the 100-year floodplain does not contribute to the conveyance of Turkey Creek, and the mapped floodplain is the result of backwater from Turkey Creek along an existing unnamed stream that is a tributary to Turkey Creek.

-A Floodplain and Downstream Impact Assessment dated February 2021 was prepared as a supplement to this document for Preferred Alternative C and is contained in Appendix G. For the area that is part of the Bernard Bayou watershed (Daniel Boulevard Extension), mitigation will be provided inline within oversized roadside ditches.
+A Floodplain and Downstream Impact Assessment dated February 2021 and a Final Drainage Report dated July 29, 2022, are included in Appendix G. For the area that is part of the Bernard Bayou watershed (Daniel Boulevard Extension), mitigation will be provided inline within oversized roadside ditches.
 For the area that is part of the Turkey Creek watershed, the assessment indicates that the proposed improvements, including the retention pond, will mitigate all peak runoff from the project features for the areas downstream ensuring that the proposed project will have no impact on flooding in the Forest Heights subdivision or any downstream communities.